ElsaTam/3DMinesweeper/README.md

 First, choose the size of the 3D grid (between 3x3x3 and 10x10x10) and the number of bombs (minimum 1).
 It will change the difficulty.
 I think that a good challenge is between 15% and 20% of bombs, but try as you like.

-> :warning: **Don't create too much empty cubes**: when an empty cube is destroyed, it destroys it's neighbouring empty cubes to.
+> :warning: **Explosions**: when an empty cube is destroyed, it destroys it's neighbouring empty cubes to.
 The destruction is an explosion that breaks each cube in 4x4x4 small cubes.
 If you try for exemple the configuration `Grid Size = 10x10x10` and `Bombs = 1`, you will end up with an explosion of $(10^3 - 7) * 4^3 \approx 63k$ small cubes as soon as you destroy an empty one.
 You might have some performance issues, or crash the game.
-> In the future, I will add the possibility to disable th explosion and just make the cube disappear.
+In order to avoid this issue, disable Explosions by unchecking the box, and restart the game with the new parameters.
+Cubes will simply disappear.

 ![Menu](Screenshot_Menu.jpg)